 The bash way to do the same:

-Now your audio is attached to Plex Player, so any other app is unable to use it.
+Now your audio should be attached to Plex Player, so any other app is unable to use it.
 Keep that in mind.
-You need to setup S/PDIF device to use in Plex settings, and it should work.
+You need to set up S/PDIF device to use in Plex settings, and it should work.

 To restore pulseaudio, the following commands need to be executed: